Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/taxonomies.md

 * Ameteur Sports Purpose [yes/no]
 * Prevent Cruelty to Animals and/or Children [yes/no]

-Guidestar Codes
+Guidestar Codes?

-Foundation Center Codes
+Foundation Center Codes?

-Other mission taxonomies
+Other mission taxonomies?